-(1) The park owner and the occupant agree that a notice of termination given to the occupant may be-

-- (a) posted to the occupant's site and to the occupant's principal place of residence, or - (b) given to the occupant personally, or - (c) given to a person aged over 16 who normally pays the occupation fees, or - (d) given to a person aged over 16 who occupies the site to pass on to the occupant. - (2) The park owner and the occupant agree that a notice of termination given to a park owner may be- - (a) posted to the park owner's residence, or - (b) given to the park owner or to the park manager personally, or - (c) posted or faxed to the park owner's, or park manager's, place of business, or - (d) given to a person aged over 16 who normally collects the occupation fees.
+- (1) The park owner and the occupant agree that a notice of termination given to the occupant may be- - (a) posted to the occupant's site and to the occupant's principal place of residence, or - (b) given to the occupant personally, or - (c) given to a person aged over 16 who normally pays the occupation fees, or - (d) given to a person aged over 16 who occupies the site to pass on to the occupant. - (2) The park owner and the occupant agree that a notice of termination given to a park owner may be- - (a) posted to the park owner's residence, or - (b) given to the park owner or to the park manager personally, or - (c) posted to the park owner's, or park manager's, place of business, or - (d) given to a person aged over 16 who normally collects the occupation fees, or - (e) emailed to an email address specified by the park owner or the park manager for the service of documents of that kind.